AaronLaBrie/Slacking-Off/README.md

 Slack things!

-Node app, runs on [Heroku](https://slacking-off.herokuapp.com/) Team domain has been added to the env.
+Node app, runs on [Heroku](https://slacking-off.herokuapp.com/) Slash command tokens have been added to the env for security.

+The Media Challenge will be powered thru here.